25Ericcheong/node-fundamentals/README.md

 - It is built on top of Node; more specifically HTTP module.
 More information about this can be found here (8).
 A framework that skips the repetitive boilerplate code that is needed when creating multiple endpoints (can clearly be seen when writing purely with Node's Http module)
 - `.all` method is used for when user attempts to access an endpoint that does not exist.
 Ensuring that the respond has the `404` status code attached to it as well makes sense as the default `200` status code for an error message does not make sense
+- `.static` method is a built in middleware of express.
+Static asset means it is a file that does not need to be changed by server.
+Examples are styles, image and javascript files.
+This will get rid of the need to setting up different file paths for each of these files which is not needed and will be handled by express.

 # Useful Node Modules